Below is a list of credits that are available on your California return:

 - Complete the worksheet in the California Instructions for the credit amount.
 Cannot claim both the Dependent Parent Credit and the Credit for Joint Custody - choose the one that offers the largest credit amount.

 - Taxpayers age 65 years or older on the last day of the tax year

 - Taxpayers that qualified as Head of Household in either of the two previous tax years by providing a home for a qualifying individual that died during either of the two previous tax years, AND

 - Taxpayers that did not have an AGI (Adjusted Gross Income) over $83,039 for the current tax year

 If all of the above conditions are met, you do not need to qualify to use Head of Household on the current year return to claim the credit.
 Use the worksheet in the CA Instructions to figure the credit.

 Child Adoption Costs - Rollover Credit (limited to $2,500)

 If you adopt a child that is both a citizen or legal resident of the US and in the custody of a California public agency or political subdivision, you can claim a credit for 50% of the adoption costs in the year the adoption is finalized.

-- If you have an unsuccessful adoption before a successful adoption, treat the expenses as one event.
+- If you have an unsuccessful adoption before a successful adoption, treat the expenses as one event (even when the costs were incurred in a prior year).
 This credit is not available when adopting from a different state or country or if the child was not in the custody of a California public agency or political subdivision.

 - Complete the worksheet in the California instructions to figure the credit.